 However, self-employed workers were not given the same level of support as small businesses.
 Many were not eligible for the CJRS scheme and couldn’t pay their own salaries as a result.

 Consequently, the number of people registered as self-employed dropped by 8.6% in 2021 compared to 2020.
 This was after increasing 93.9% over the previous 20 years.

-The UK has the most advanced e-commerce market in Europe and, according to the most recent figures from the Office for National Statistics, the UK’s e-commerce revenue in 2019 amounted to £693 billion – a sharp increase on the year before.
+The UK has the most advanced e-commerce market in Europe and, according to the most recent figures from the ONS, the UK’s e-commerce revenue in 2019 amounted to £693 billion – a sharp increase on the year before.

 The UK has the highest number of online shopping users in Europe compared to population.
 Between 2016 and 2017 alone, e-commerce sales went up by £80 billion.

-In 2021, the UK had Europe’s biggest B2C e-commerce market, with UK consumers spending 254 billion euros on online purchases, roughly twice as much as the French, who came second (123.4 billion euros).
-As a result, based on internet shopping figures, the average revenue per user is expected to reach £2,490 in 2022.
+In 2021, the UK had Europe’s biggest Business to customer (B2C) e-commerce market, with UK consumers spending 254 billion euros on online purchases, roughly twice as much as the French, who came second (123.4 billion euros).
+As a result, based on internet shopping figures, the average revenue per user was expected to reach £2,490 in 2022.